Short Bio for Speaking Engagements

 Vaqueros Performance Center

-In September 2025, UTRGV Athletics unveiled the $45 million Vaqueros Performance Center, a 45,000+ square foot facility that houses the football program and features state-of-the-art weight training, academic, and sports medicine facilities for use by multiple teams.
+In August 2025, UTRGV Athletics opened the $45 million Vaqueros Performance Center, a 45,000+ square foot facility that houses the football program and features state-of-the-art weight training, academic, and sports medicine facilities for use by multiple teams.
 The VPC also features two practice fields, one of which is the same synthetic turf used at Robert & Janet Vackar Stadium and one of which is natural grass.
 The turf field is striped for both football and soccer.

 UTRGV Fieldhouse